-And that’s not to mention pushback: Penn did a bunch besides owning a few slaves, and much of his legacy is something that Pennsylvanians and educated Quakers can be proud of.
+And that’s not to mention pushback: Penn did a bunch besides owning a few slaves, and much of his legacy is something that Pennsylvanians and educated Quakers can be (humbly, of course) proud of.
 He was an epochal hero of engraving religious freedom into the political DNA of the colonies that became the USA.
 That’s an achievement that has benefited Christians, Jews, Muslims and even unbelievers of all colors for 320-plus years and counting.

 Penn is a fine example of the mixed character that makes many historic figures hard cases for those who want to think about not only the cultural bathwater, but also the baby.
 Lots of Quakers still think he’s worthy of high regard, without wanting to erase his shortcomings; me included.

 But some reject this, even from within our small Quaker horizon.
 The old attitude is stirring: Quaker statues are almost all of white people, and their time is past, and anyway, Fox told us to pluck down all these images.

 Which made me wonder.
 How much grist do we have for their mill?
 So I looked around.